Syndrome-Flow Consistency Model Achieves One-step Denoising Error Correction Codes: Related Works

 \section{Related Works}

-\textbf{Neural Network-based ECC Decoders.} Neural network-based decoders are broadly categorized into model-based and model-free approaches.
-Model-based decoders augment conventional algorithms, such as Belief Propagation (BP)\cite{richardson2002capacity} and Min-Sum (MS)\cite{fossorier1999reduced}, by using neural networks to learn the message-passing process.
-This paradigm has been extensively explored across various architectures and code types~\cite{dai2021learning, kwak2022neural, kwak2023boosting, lugosch2017neural, nachmani2019hyper, nachmani2021autoregressive, marinkovic2010performance, zhu2020learning}, consistently achieving superior performance over conventional algorithms~\cite{matsumine2024recent}.
-However, they are often limited by challenges in capturing long-range dependencies and the reliance on the underlying decoding algorithm.
+\textbf{Neural Network-based ECC Decoders.} Neural decoders are broadly categorized into model-based and model-free approaches.
+Model-based methods unfold and enhance conventional algorithms like Belief Propagation (BP)~\cite{richardson2002capacity} and Min-Sum (MS)~\cite{fossorier1999reduced} with learnable message-passing components.
+This paradigm, explored across various architectures~\cite{dai2021learning, kwak2022neural, kwak2023boosting, lugosch2017neural, nachmani2019hyper, nachmani2021autoregressive, marinkovic2010performance, zhu2020learning}, consistently surpasses its traditional counterparts in performance~\cite{matsumine2024recent}, but can be constrained by the underlying algorithm's structure and difficulties in capturing long-range dependencies.

-In contrast, model-free decoders treat decoding as a learning problem without depending on problem-specific algorithms.
-While early fully-connected architectures~\cite{gruber2017deep, cammerer2017scaling, kim2018communication} struggled with overfitting, \cite{bennatan2018deep} proposes the pre-processing by decomposing the magnitude and syndrome vector to address overfitting issues for model-free decoders.
-Inspired by the recent breakthrough of Transformers~\cite{vaswani2017attention}, ECCT~\cite{choukroun2022error} pioneered by applying self-attention to the channel output, and modeling decoding as an auto-regressive sequence-to-sequence task.
-Several works have improved based on this approach: FECCT~\cite{choukroun2024foundation} improved generalization, DC-ECCT~\cite{choukroun2024learning} enabled joint encoder-decoder training, and CrossMPT~\cite{parkcrossmpt} introduced cross-attention to achieve better performance and efficiency among auto-regressive methods.
-Recently, diffusion generative models have emerged as a powerful alternative.
-DDECC~\cite{choukroundenoising} frames decoding as a denoising process, modeling the AWGN channel as the forward diffusion step, and offers performance gains over auto-regressive decoders.
+In contrast, model-free decoders treat decoding as an end-to-end learning problem.
+Early fully-connected architectures~\cite{gruber2017deep, cammerer2017scaling, kim2018communication} suffered from overfitting, a challenge later mitigated by pre-processing techniques like magnitude-syndrome decomposition~\cite{bennatan2018deep}.
+The advent of Transformers~\cite{vaswani2017attention} led to ECCT~\cite{choukroun2022error}, which framed decoding as an auto-regressive sequence-to-sequence task.
+Subsequent works built upon this foundation to improve generalization (FECCT~\cite{choukroun2024foundation}), enable joint encoder-decoder training (DC-ECCT~\cite{choukroun2024learning}), and achieve superior performance among auto-regressive methods with cross-attention (CrossMPT~\cite{parkcrossmpt}).
+More recently, DDECC~\cite{choukroun2022denoising} introduced a diffusion-based approach, framing decoding as a denoising process and outperforming auto-regressive decoders.